Educator, community activist.

 For most of her life she and her husband and three children lived in Winnipeg, where she became active in many community organizations as a board member, board chair, and president.
 Her volunteer work included the Children’s Home, Fort Garry Library, and Winnipeg Library.
 She became involved with the International Music Camp at the International Peace Garden when she enrolled her children there in 1957.
 The following year, sparked by her children’s enthusiasm for the camp, she enrolled in the band instruction program, and joined the board as a voting member in 1959.

 In 1971, she was one of the original incorporators and directors of the Canadian Corporation of the International Music Camp and served as chairperson.
 Her service with the Manitoba Committee, a group of nine Canadians who, with nine Americans, operate the camp, continued tor 45 years.
 In 1986, she was awarded with the highest honour of the Camp, the Order of the Crossed Flags.
-She was recognized as a Woman of Distinction in 1984 by the Winnipeg YWCA/YMCA, and by the Mayor of Winnipeg for her service to the city.
+She received a Woman of the Year Award (1984) and a City of Winnipeg Community Service Award (1989).
 She enjoyed music and art, and was known for her strong sense of justice.

 She died at Coquitlam, British Columbia on 6 April 2005 where she and her husband had made their home after leaving Winnipeg.